VincePuc99/ArloCloud-RPi/README.md

 ## Documentation

-- `Arlo-Usb-Start.sh` - This script installs necessary dependencies and runs the other scripts in the correct order.
+- `arlo_usb_installer.sh` - This script installs necessary dependencies and runs the other scripts in the correct order.
 It ensures that the system is properly set up for USB mass storage and clip management.

 - `enable_mass_storage.sh` - Enables USB mass storage with the specified maximum power.

 - `sync_clips.sh` - Synchronizes clips from the USB storage to a shared directory.
 Ensures that the mount point is properly managed to avoid data corruption.

-- `arlo_usb_start.log` - Will be created on first run inside ArloCloud-RPi Main folder.
+- `arlo_usb_installer.log` - Will be created on first run inside ArloCloud-RPi Main folder.
 Check it for any issue.

 - `uninstaller.sh` - Uninstaller to remove every trace of ArloCloud-RPi.